Jagriti1789/hypothesis_test_maximize_revenue_driver/README.md

 ## Research Question

-#### Is there a relationship between total fare amount and payment type, and can we move customers towards payment methods that generate higher revenue for drivers, without affecting the CX?
+#### Is there a relationship between total fare amount and payment type?
+Is there a relationship between total trip duration and payment type? and can we move customers towards payment methods that generate higher revenue for drivers, without affecting the CX?